ietf-wg-cellar/ebml-specification/specification.markdown

 elements are `/EBMLSchema/element/documentation` and `/EBMLSchema/element/restriction/enum/documentation`.

 The `<documentation>` element provides additional information about EBML Elements or enumeration values.
-Within the `<documentation>` element the following XHTML [@!W3C.SPSD-xhtml-basic-20180327] elements **MAY** be
+Within the `<documentation>` element, the following XHTML [@!W3C.SPSD-xhtml-basic-20180327] elements **MAY** be
 used: `<a>`, `<br>`, and `<strong>`.